 - Will you have an estate tax concern?

-As “shelter-in-place” orders have changed the way people live their everyday lives, it may also affect the way people are thinking about their legacies.
+As the COVID-19 pandemic has changed the way people live their everyday lives, it may also affect the way people are thinking about their legacies.

 Insurance can be an important component in your family’s future financial success as it is a defined, set amount that will not fluctuate or be impacted by market volatility.
 Insurance can serve as diversification in your overall investment strategy and help give you piece of mind that you will attain your stated financial, family, and estate goals.

 Due to the economic situation created by the pandemic, the federal government has provided unprecedented monetary and fiscal support; however, this support, as well as the recent trends of lowering income tax rates and increasing estate tax exemptions, may not be sustainable in the future.
-While the current estate tax exemption is $11.58 million per individual, indexed for inflation, the law allowing for this higher estate tax exemption is scheduled to sunset in 2025, meaning the exemption could return to its 2017 levels of $5 million per person, adjusted for inflation.
-As a result, life insurance can be structured to help fund future income and estate taxes.
+While the current estate tax exemption is $11.7 million per individual, indexed for inflation, the law allowing for this higher estate tax exemption is scheduled to sunset in 2026, meaning the exemption could return to its 2017 levels of $5 million per person, adjusted for inflation.
+Congress can change the TCJA.
+With respect to a general statute, no Congress can bind the actions of a future Congress.
+This means that the 117th Congress, among other possibilities, could accelerate the reduction in the current wealth transfer tax exclusion amounts from the current sunset of 2026 to 2021.
+Life insurance can be structured to help fund future income and estate taxes.